-- 5.4 Security Conformance Requirements - Conforming IPP Printer objects MAY SHOULD support Transport Layer Security (TLS) protocol - Secure Socket Layer Version 13 (SSL3TLS) [SSLRFC2246] access, MAY support access without - 4036 SSL3TLS, or MAY support both means of access. - 4037 Conforming IPP clients SHOULD support SSL3TLS access and non-SSL3TLS access.
-Note: This client - 4038 requirement recommendation to support both means that conforming IPP clients will be able to inter- - operate with any IPP Printer object. - For a detailed discussion of security considerations and the IPP application security profile required for - 4041 SSL3TLS support, see section 8. - 4042 6.
-IANA Considerations (registered and private extensions) - This section describes how IPP can be extended to allow the following registered and private extensions to IPP: - 1. keyword attribute values - 2. enum attribute values - 3. attributes - 4. attribute syntaxes - 5. operations - 6. attribute groups - 4051 7. status codes - 4052 - Extensions registered for use with IPP/1..01.1 are OPTIONAL for client and IPP object conformance to - the IPP/1.01.1 Model specification. - These extension procedures are aligned with the guidelines as set forth by the IESG [IANA-CON]. - Section 12 describes how to propose new registrations for consideration.
+- 4009 5.4 Security Conformance Requirements

+- Conforming IPP Printer objects SHOULD support Transport Layer Security (TLS) protocol Version 1

+- (TLS) [RFC2246] access, MAY support access without TLS, or MAY support both means of access.

+- 4012 Conforming IPP clients SHOULD support TLS access and non-TLS access.
+Note: This client

+- recommendation to support both means that conforming IPP clients will be able to inter-operate with any

+- 4014 IPP Printer object.

+- For a detailed discussion of security considerations and the IPP application security profile required for

+- 4016 TLS support, see section 8.

+- 6. IANA Considerations (registered and private extensions)

+- This section describes how IPP can be extended to allow the following registered and private extensions to IPP:

+- 1. keyword attribute values

+- 2. enum attribute values

+- 4022 3. attributes

+- 4. attribute syntaxes

+- 5. operations

+- 4025 6. attribute groups

+- 4026 7. status codes

+- Extensions registered for use with IPP/1.1 are OPTIONAL for client and IPP object conformance to the - 4029 IPP/1.1 Model specification. - These extension procedures are aligned with the guidelines as set forth by the IESG [IANA-CON]. - Section 12 describes how to propose new registrations for consideration.
 IANA will reject registration - proposals that leave out required information or do not follow the appropriate format described in - Section 12.
-IPP/1.01.1 may also be extended by an appropriate RFC that specifies any of the above - 4059 extensions. - 4060 6.1 Typed 'keyword' and 'enum' Extensions - 4061 IPP allows for 'keyword' and 'enum' extensions (see sections 4.1.2.3 and 4.1.4).
+IPP/1.1 may also be extended by an appropriate RFC that specifies any of the above - 4034 extensions. - 4035 6.1 Typed 'keyword' and 'enum' Extensions - 4036 IPP allows for 'keyword' and 'enum' extensions (see sections 4.1.2.3 and 4.1.4).
 This document uses - prefixes to the 'keyword' and 'enum' basic attribute syntax type in order to communicate extra - information to the reader through its name.
 This extra information is not represented in the protocol - because it is unimportant to a client or Printer object.
-The list below describes the prefixes and their - 4065 meaning.
+The list below describes the prefixes and their - 4040 meaning.